DavisKoreal/transformer/README.md

 - pandas
 - scikit-learn
 - ta
+- yfinance

 ## Notes
-- The  parameter is adjustable for variable input sequence lengths.
+- The `max_sequence_length` parameter is adjustable for variable input sequence lengths.
 - The model predicts the closing price for the specified forecast horizon.
 - Use Git to track changes and create feature branches for modifications.